 Tricks keep your dog healthy

-February is Dog Training Education Month, and while we tend to think of training as walking nicely on a leash or not jumping when greeting people, training tricks can actually keep your dog healthy and active for a long time.
+While we tend to think of training our dogs to mean walking nicely on a leash and not jumping when greeting people, training tricks can actually keep your dog healthy and active for a long time.

 Regular exercise, including daily walks, is a vital component of our dogs’ overall health.
 It helps them to stay at (or reach) a healthy weight, reducing their risk of many serious diseases related to obesity, including osteoarthritis.
 And for dogs that have arthritis, or are at risk of developing it, exercise is an important part of managing pain and discomfort.